NickWaterton/openhab-addons/bundles/org.openhab.binding.samsungtv/README.md

 This version of the binding was developed and tested on QN55LS03AAFXZC (2021) and UN46EH5300 (2012).

-If you enable manual app control, this adds back the `sourceApp` channel.
 If you enable the Smartthings interface, this adds back the `sourceName`, `sourceId`, `programTitle` and `channelName` channels

 **NOTE:** `brightness`, `contrast`, `colorTemperature` and `sharpness` channels only work on legacy interface TV's (<2016).